Last Updated on: 26th November 2021, 09:48 am

 It is an advantage, as many synthetic fabrics like nylon can’t withstand the full curing temperatures of 320°F required for standard plastisols.

 6. High-Elongation Additives:

-Currently, people are using high-elongation specialty inks and additives across several different ink lines.
+Currently, people are using high-elongation speciality inks and additives across several different ink lines.

 The high-elongation liquid and liquid additives are very effective when printing on fabrics such as spandex and lycra.